“In today’s rush, we all think too much — seek too much — want too much — and forget about the joy of just being” (Eckhart Tolle).

 This is an application that can be downloaded through the Android app store, iTunes, Google Music, or the Apple app store, with multiple versions available.
 There are a few versions that must be purchased and one free version, which offers fewer conveniences than the paid versions.

 This app is centered around guided meditation that is designed to help children wind down before bed.
-It includes relaxing nature sounds and instructions in plain language that children can easily understand.
+It includes relaxing nature sounds and instructions in a plain language that children can easily understand.
 The app can guide the user through a body scan, visualizations, and breathing exercises.

 Reviews for this app have been positive, and the developers report that parents have seen some reduction in ADHD symptoms through using this app.